dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 	]);
 }
 ```
-{% endsolution %}

 Before we continue to refine this widget, let's review our progress by adding the `Worker` widget to the app.

 {% task 'Add a `Worker` widget to the `App`.' %}

 {% instruction 'Within `App.ts`, import the `Worker` widget and then update the `App`\'s render method to render it.
-The `Worker` will be another child of the `App`, so we just need to add another entry to the children array.
-Try that now and, when done, check your answer by clicking on the "Toggle solution" button.' %}
+The `Worker` will be another child of the `App`, so we just need to add another entry to the children array.' %}

-{% solution showsolution2 %}
 ```ts
 import { WidgetBase } from '@dojo/widget-core/WidgetBase';
 import { v, w } from '@dojo/widget-core/d';